OUR ETHOS

 At Emperors’ we work hard to live by our core values, we believe that the fashion industry should be transparent, sustainably produced and inclusive in its representation of every part of society.

 We are always striving to do better to lessen the environmental impact of our clothing production.
 We provide a safe + supportive working environment for our employees.
-So that The Emperor’s Old Clothes brand + the products we produce are as sustainable, inclusive and as accessible as possible.
-We always try our best but don’t claim to be perfect on any of these fronts and value constructive feedback from our customers, followers + peers.
+The Emperor’s Old Clothes’s brand practices + the responsible clothing we produce are all designed to be as sustainable, inclusive and as accessible as possible.

 SOCIAL IMPACT

-Sustainable fashion isn’t just an environmental issue – it’s a societal issue too.
+Sustainable fashion isn’t solely an environmental issue – it’s a societal issue too.
 Fashion is so firmly embedded within our everyday lives, we all want to look and feel good in the clothes we wear.

 So, who makes our clothes?

 Every one of our garments is created on site by our small team in our Brighton + Hove studio in the UK.
-We pay our team members a living wage and invest in our local community with free sewing traineeships to encourage the continuation of our craft.
+We pay our team members a UK living wage and invest in our local community with free sewing traineeships to encourage the continuation of our craft.

 We believe in inclusivity and responsible advertising.